-Invertebrates can be classified into around 30 fundamental body plans (termed phyla).
-Of these groups, only 3 are known to have made it onto land: annelids, represented today by earthworms, onychophorans, represented by velvet worms, and molluscs, represented by slugs and snails.
+Invertebrates can be classified into around 30 fundamental body plans, termed phyla.
+Of these groups, only 3 are known to have made it onto land: annelids, represented today by (for example) earthworms, onychophorans, represented by velvet worms, and molluscs, represented by slugs and snails.
 Arthropods – a mixed bag – may be a fourth if it turns out that scorpions emerged from the sea.

 What we witness is evolution on an amazing scale.
 Only it is not Darwinian evolution.
 However many new species arose, they retained the essential identity of their order.
 The latest cockroaches were still cockroaches, the latest mayflies still mayflies.

 That is problematic.
-According to Darwin, the difference which distinguished each new species had to have arisen by chance, as the advantage conferred by the difference enabled the population to leave more offspring and outcompete other species.
+According to Darwin, the difference that distinguished each new species had to have arisen by chance, as the advantage conferred by the difference enabled the population to leave more offspring and outcompete other species.
 But the sheer number of species strains the idea to breaking point.
-More often than not, animals appear to have increased in diversity because they were colonising new territory – avoiding competitors rather than competing with them.
+As often as not, animals appear to have increased in diversity because they were colonising new territory and niches – avoiding competitors rather than competing with them.
 While it is true that they needed to adapt in such circumstances and adaptation involves differentiation, they were spreading abroad before their habitats became overcrowded.
-Until they had their adaptations, the new territory put them at a disadvantage, not an advantage.
-Had they been obliged to wait on “chance” to equip them with what they needed, they would have been wiped out.
-The evolution must have been foreordained.
+Until they had their adaptations, their new surroundings put them at a disadvantage, not an advantage.
+Had they been obliged to wait on ‘chance’ to equip them with what they needed, they would have been wiped out.
+Their evolution must have been foreordained.
 Dispersal and adaptation went hand in hand.